 There are so many different ways to plan a wedding.
-One of the first aspects that most couples start with is choosing their wedding theme and color palette.
-By choosing a theme and color palette, it helps you guide the direction of everything else related to planning your big wedding day.
+One of the first steps of planning a wedding is choosing their wedding theme and color palette.
+By choosing a theme and wedding color palette, it helps you guide the direction of everything else related to planning your big wedding day.

 One of the most popular wedding themes of the day is a pink wedding theme.
 Pink is a perennially popular color for brides, with plenty of versatility, romance, and fun wrapped into a single color.